SlimHintz/slimhintz/README.md

 ## Hello, World!

-My name is Tim Hintz, I am an aspiring data scientist with a background in Neuroscience and a passion for problem solving and solution oriented thinking.
+I am an aspiring data scientist with a background in Neuroscience and a passion for problem solving and solution oriented thinking.
 I work part time as a technical coordinator for the Machine Commons, a cooperative of boutique machine learning providers but I am looking to transition into an analyst/data scientist role.

 ## Projects